Arkenon/xidea/wp-content/themes/societas/readme.txt

 Author URI: https://xideathemes.com/
 Author: xideathemes

-Xidea Blocks is a block based Wordpress Theme.
+Societas is a block based Wordpress Theme.

 == Description ==

-Xidea Blocks is a block based Wordpress Theme.
+Societas is a block based Wordpress Theme.

 With the new pattern of Wordpress named full site editing (fse) you can edit whole website from site editor tool.

-Xidea Blocks is designed with Bootstrap 5 and you can easily use Bootstrap classes when editing the website.
+Societas is designed with Bootstrap 5 and you can easily use Bootstrap classes when editing the website.

 == Frequently Asked Questions ==